 3.1 Supplied languages

 The add-on has been translated into about 14 languages so far.
-Maybe some translations are not up-to-date anymore.
+But some translations are not completely up to date.

 4.1 Attachment Extractor #Date# timestamp codes